izreit/prettyprint-format/README.md

 Printing results may not be identical to OCaml's corresponding code.
-It because not only this library is still in development but also this library does not aim the 100% compatibility to OCaml.
+It because not only this library is still in development but also this library does not aim to be 100% compatible to OCaml.